-There are limits on the amount you can deduct for depreciation of your car, truck or van, or electric car.
-The section 179 deduction is treated as depreciation for purposes of the limits.
+There are limits on the amount you can deduct for depreciation of your car, truck, or van.
+The section 179 deduction and special depreciation allowance are treated as depreciation for purposes of the limits.
 The maximum amount you can deduct each year depends on the year you place the car in service.
 These limits are shown in the following tables.